Larry Miller (accordionist)

 Larry G. Miller (born July 7, 1936) is a Cajun accordion maker from Iota, Louisiana.
-The brand name of his accordions are 'Bon Tee Cajun' and 'Bon Cajun'.
+The brand name of his accordions is "Bon Cajun" (originally "Bon Tee Cajun").

 Biography

 Miller is the son of sharecropper Abraham Miller and Algena Leger.
-He and his son Mike published a book in 1988 called 'You Can Play Cajun Accordion: Designed For Beginners.'
-Miller didn't begin to build accordions until he was 52 years old in 1988.
-Before he worked in primary and secondary education for 22 years.
+He worked in primary and secondary education for 22 years, and began to build accordions as a hobby in 1978.
+In 1988, building accordions became his full-time profession.
 He was also one of the founders of the Cajun French Music Association.
 Miller retired from building accordions full-time in 2006.
-His grandson Jay continues to build accordions under the brand 'Bon Cajun.'
-Before retiring, he'd built around 85 accordions a year and repaired around 200 in the same time.
+His grandson Jay continues to build accordions under the brand "Bon Cajun."

+In 2003, he estimated he built approximately 85 accordions and repaired 200 – 250 accordions each year.
+He says each accordion was hand-crafted and took between 160 and 175 hours to make, and he made about 1200 in total.